 Foul-mouthed Witch Arabella's Love Spells and Shocking Hate Mails

-Real Emails from Arabella, 2016: Prepare for a Horror Show
+Real Emails from Arabella: Prepare for a Horror Show

-In 2013 a prospective client sent a question to British online spellcaster and witch Arabella.
+A prospective client sent a question to British online spellcaster and witch "Arabella."
 Here's the response she got, minus one word:

 BASTARD - WASTING MY TIME & MY LIFE